iechor/docs/content/engine/swarm/stack-deploy.md

     single node.
 You can safely ignore this.

     ```console
-    $ docker compose up -d
+    $ iechor compose up -d

-    WARNING: The Docker Engine you're using is running in swarm mode.
+    WARNING: The iEchor Engine you're using is running in swarm mode.

     Compose does not use swarm mode to deploy services to multiple nodes in
     a swarm.
 All containers are scheduled on the current node.

-    To deploy your application across the swarm, use `docker stack deploy`.
+    To deploy your application across the swarm, use `iechor stack deploy`.

     Creating network "stackdemo_default" with the default driver
     Building web